 The most successful way to save money at Christmas is to be prepared (it’s not just for the Scouts!)
 Know what you want to spend money on and create a budget.
 Use our Christmas planning downloadable here.

-Communicate with your loved ones so the Christmas expectations are set ahead of December 25th – no one wants to be caught short on the big day!
+Communicate with your loved ones so the Christmas expectations are set ahead of December 25 – no one wants to be caught short on the big day!

-20. Time is better than money – seriously think about what experiences you can do for and with your loved ones instead of how much you can spend on them!
+Seriously think about what experiences you can do for and with your loved ones instead of how much you can spend on them!

-Christmas Savings tips?
+Christmas savings tips?